lightning-speed/Bat-to-Exe-Converter/README.md

 # Bat-to-Exe-Converter
-A small software to convert bat file to exe
+A small Java based software to convert bat file to exe This program is written in java
-This software can convert any batch file to exe